dphilli1-00/meshtastic-ham-bridge/README.md

 ## Requirements

-- Go 1.22+
+- Go 1.22+ (with CGO enabled for audio device enumeration — requires TDM-GCC on Windows)
 - A Meshtastic node (serial USB or BLE)
-- One of: [Direwolf](https://github.com/wb2osz/direwolf), [ARDOP](https://www.cantab.net/users/john.wiseman/Documents/Latest%20Ardop%20Docs/ardopc.pdf), or a sound card modem (e.g. Digirig)
+- A USB audio adapter connecting your device to the radio (e.g. [Digirig](https://digirig.net))
+- [Direwolf](https://github.com/wb2osz/direwolf) for desktop/Pi use (not required on mobile)

 ---